Windz-GameDev/Assignment-3/README.md

 # CUDA Programming Projects

 This repository contains several CUDA programming projects designed to demonstrate the performance benefits of GPU computing over traditional CPU implementations.
 Each project focuses on a specific computational task, showcasing the use of CUDA for parallel processing.

-I completed this project while taking the COP6616 Parallel Computing class at the University of North Florida.
+**Note:** I completed this project while taking the COP6616 Parallel Computing class at the University of North Florida.

 ## Projects Overview

 ### 1. Answer general questions about Parallel Computing.

 There is no source code for this question.
+Answers are provided in **Assignment_3_Analysis.pdf** located in the root directory.

 ### 2. Euclidean Distance Calculation